 — — –

 Isadore said she knew the risks with adopting from Eastern European orphanages.
 Susan reminded her anyway.
 Their father once had a coworker, Lyle, who adopted a pair of Russian twins.
-The boys tied Lyle up and tore apart his furniture, formed a bonfire in the attic and ritually sacrificed Lyle’s entire antique teddy bear collection in the blaze.
+The boys tore apart his furniture, formed a bonfire in the attic and ritually sacrificed Lyle’s entire antique teddy bear collection in the blaze.
 That was the example Susan leaned on, all through the adoption process.
 Remember Lyle, remember Lyle.
 But there were many others.

 Numerous kids had attachment problems, and would grow to either pathetically love or ferociously hate anyone who came near them.
 Others had conduct disorder or attention deficits.
 Sensory integration issues were common, as were math and reading problems.
 Some of the children had impoverish gastrointestinal tracts, from years of being fed nothing but porridge and watered-down maple syrup for breakfast, lunch, and dinner.
 Some had muscle wasting, from years of being left alone in a crib.